OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#population"

-The travel mini scraper reads values from the “info” and “published” columns of the source. append_cols defines any columns where if the same admin appears again (in this case, the same country), then that data is appended to the existing. keep_cols defines any columns where if the same admin appears again, the existing value is kept rather than replaced.
+The travel configurable scraper reads values from the “info” and “published” columns of the source. append_cols defines any columns where if the same admin appears again (in this case, the same country), then that data is appended to the existing. keep_cols defines any columns where if the same admin appears again, the existing value is kept rather than replaced.